oroinc/documentation/commerce/user_guide/marketing_promotions/create.rst

 Discount Options for Buy X Get Y
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the Buy X Get Y discount, provide the following information:
+For the Buy X Get Y (Same Product) discount, provide the following information:

 .. image:: /user_guide/img/marketing/promotions/BuyX.png

-* **Buy X** --- Enter the quantity of X products the customer needs to purchase to be eligible for the discount.
+* **Buy X Quantity** --- Enter the quantity of X products the customer needs to purchase to be eligible for the discount.
-* **Get Y** --- Enter the quantity of Y products which the customer will get a discount for when purchases a number of X products.
+* **Get Y Quantity** --- Enter the quantity of Y products which the customer will get a discount for when purchases a number of X products.
 * **Product Unit** --- Select the necessary unit type from the list (e.g. each, item, set).
 Note that the discount will only apply to the product with the specified unit type.
 * **Apply Discount to** --- Select one of the options, *Each Y Item Separately* (the discount will apply to Y items only) or *X+Y Total* (the discount will apply to the total of X and Y items).